Her Soul

 For these reasons, Anima is an original and daring play for its time and has not lost its relevancy, as the problems it presents remain valid today: the trauma of rape and the concept that a successful marriage be based on mutual respect, common interests and a spiritual understanding of each other's "soul".
 (See "Introduction" by Natalia Costa-Zalessow to Her Soul.
 Translated into English by Natalia Costa-Zalessow with the collaboration of Joan E. Borrelli, in Modern Drama by Women 1880s-1930s: An International Anthology, edited by Katherine E. Kelly, pp. 44-79.)

 In 1996, upon publication of the English translation, Acts I and II of Her Soul were read on stage on February 28 and March 1 of that year by students of the Drama Department of Texas A&M University.

 Her Soul (Anima) is promoted by Expand the Canon who have offered the text of the play online and have facilitated its staging.
-Moreover, they have declared the play a "classic" deserving a "spot in the canon," with plans to include Olga's monologue from Act I Scene 8 in a book of monologues destined for publication.
+Moreover, they have declared the play a "classic" deserving a "spot in the canon" and have included Olga's monologue from Act I Scene 8, along with three other selections, in their first publication, edited by Emily Lyon, 110 Standout Classic Monologues for Any Actor, 1600-1990: from Overlooked Plays by Historic Women.

 A shortened version of Her Soul, directed by Becca Westbrook, was performed on February 9 and 10, 2025, by students of the Shakespeare & Performance MLitt Program at Mary Baldwin University.

-With 18 performances from July 24 to August 30, 2025, Anima (Her Soul) was fully staged for the Island Shakespeare Festival on Whidbey Island in Langley, Washington, and directed by Emily Lyon, Artistic Director of Expand the Canon, with Olena Hodges, Executive Artistic Director of Island Shakespeare Festival, as the protoganist.
+With 18 performances from July 24 to August 30, 2025, Anima (Her Soul) was fully staged for the Island Shakespeare Festival on Whidbey Island in Langley, Washington, and directed by Emily Lyon, Artistic Director of Expand the Canon, with Olena Hodges, Executive Artistic Director of Island Shakespeare Festival, as the protagonist.

-A reading of the entire play in English can be accessed through Youtube: Marialana Ardolino Anima (Her Soul).
+A reading of the entire play in English can be accessed through YouTube: Marialana Ardolino Anima (Her Soul).